This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Your caregiver may scrape the top of your lesion.
-Your caregiver will apply the cold substance with a cotton swab or spray.
+Your healthcare provider may scrape the top of your lesion.
+Your healthcare provider will apply the cold substance with a cotton swab or spray.
 He may also use gel and a cryoprobe.
 A cryoprobe is a long, pointed tool that is placed on your skin lesion.
 The cold substance is left on for 5 to 30 seconds, until a halo of ice forms around your lesion.
-Your caregiver may check the temperature inside your lesion by inserting a needle with a thermometer.
+Your healthcare provider may check the temperature inside your lesion by inserting a needle with a thermometer.
 The frozen lesion will slowly thaw out.
 Freezing and thawing may be repeated.
 The skin cells start to die when they are frozen.

 What are the risks of skin cryosurgery?